A gift as precise as the work.

 I dropped my square on the floor causing it to go out-of-square.
 Can it be fixed?

-Can I re-square my try square?
+How do I re-square my try square?

-Yes, all of the try squares, the TS 1v2; TS 1.5v2 and the TS 2v2 are field adjustable and can be adjusted by the user by following the steps below:
+All of the try squares, the TS 1v2; TS 1.5v2 and the TS 2v2 are field adjustable and can be adjusted by the user by following the steps below: